Mohs Micrographic Surgery

 Immediately following surgery, detailed written instructions on wound care will be given to you and reviewed.
 Essentially, you will leave the original bandage on for the first 24 hours.
 Then, one to two times a day, you will clean the wound with 3% hydrogen peroxide, apply Aquaphor on the wound and cover it with a dressing.
 This process will be repeated daily for seven to 10 days, until the sutures are removed.

-Minimal discomfort.
-Minimal discomfort is noticeable, but usually for the first two days following surgery.
-This discomfort will usually respond to Tylenol at the usual dosage.
+Minimal discomfort: Minimal discomfort is noticeable, but usually for the first two days following surgery.
+This discomfort will usually respond to two Tylenol (Acetaminophen) Extra Strength tablets (for a total of 1000mg of Tylenol).
 There may also be some itching or sense of “tightness” in the immediate postoperative period.
 Again, do not take any aspirin or ibuprofen-containing products for three days following surgery.

-“Black and blue” marks, swelling around surgical site.
-This is a normal reaction to your body having been wounded and represents cells coming from other areas of your body to assist in repair.
-This reaction may be more frequent in areas around the eye.
+“Black and blue” marks, swelling around surgical site: This is a normal reaction to your body having been wounded and represents cells coming from other areas of your body to assist in repair.
+This reaction may be more frequent in areas around the eye and on the face in general.
+Post-operative edema (swelling) may peak on the second post-operative day, but will subside over time.
+Icing for 20 minutes on, then 20 minutes off will reduce swelling.

-Numbness.
-Small nerves around the affected site may have been cut and the symptom of numbness is the result.
+Numbness: Small nerves around the affected site may have been cut and the symptom of numbness is the result.
+Other similar symptoms include: tingling, pins and needles sensation, tightness, insensitivity to heat or cold, and sharp shooting pain.
 Sometimes it may take as long as six to 12 months for full sensation to return.
-If a skin cancer is larger and involves the nerves, some numbness or muscle weakness may last for six to 12 months, or may even, in some cases, be permanent.
+If a skin cancer is larger and involves the nerves, some numbness or muscle weakness may last beyond six to 12 months or rarely be permanent.

 ** If you should notice any new lesions and suspect they might be skin cancers, schedule an appointment promptly.
-Do not necessarily wait for your next regularly scheduled time, but treat this urgently.
+Do not necessarily wait for your next regularly scheduled time and treat this urgently.

 Now that you have taken the right step and have undergone this very helpful step to avoid problems in the future, your skin now deserves your watchfulness and attention.
 This incident will most likely resolve positively under the care of your very experienced Mohs surgeon.
-Then, it is very up to you to carefully monitor your skin into the future. . . because your skin is an essential aspect of your health and your overall well-being.
+Then, it is up to you to carefully monitor your skin into the future because your skin is an essential aspect of your health and your overall well-being.

 If you have any other questions, please do not hesitate to call us prior to, or after your surgery.
 We will be happy to answer them and provide any guidance you need.
-Your satisfaction with your procedure and your full healing afterward are our goals also.
+Your satisfaction with your procedure and your full healing afterward are our goals.”